This week in the garden I have been admiring my blueberry plant that I have growing in a 35 litre pot.

-If you're short on space, blueberries can be grown in pots.
-Mix an acid fertiliser through the potting mix when planting and use it as a supplementary food three times a year.
+If you're short on space blueberries can be grown in pots.
+Mix an acid fertiliser through the potting mix when planting and use it as a supplementary food three times a year also.
 When growing in pots, it is particularly important that they are watered regularly.
-The biggest failure of plants growing in pots is the lack of water so, if you're going away, make a deal with your neighbour or install a simple watering system with a timer.
+The biggest failure of plants growing in pots is the lack of water, so make a deal with your neighbour or install a simple watering system with a timer.

-Rabbiteye varieties are evergreen plants that do really well in Whanganui and tend to carry on fruiting later into early autumn.
+Rabbiteye: These varieties are evergreen plants that do really well in Whanganui and tend to carry on fruiting later into early autumn.
 You need to plant two Rabbiteye varieties to ensure cross pollination and fruiting.
-Good varieties of these for Whanganui include Blue Magic, Blue Dawn, Maru, Rahi, Sapphire Blue, Blast, Tif Blue and Powder Blue.
+Good varieties of these for Whanganui include Centurion, Tif Blue and Powder Blue.